santacroce-tech/.github/profile/README.md

 Santacroce is a dedicated team deeply engaged in the blockchain technology landscape, committed to developing thoughtful solutions.

-### Stratum V2 and Mining Protocols

-- **Focus on Stratum V2:** Fine-tuning mining protocols to achieve better efficiency and foster greater decentralization.

-### Bitcoin Layer 2 Technologies

-- **Scalability and Transaction Speeds:** Working on Bitcoin Layer 2 technologies to overcome challenges related to scalability and transaction speeds, showcasing a commitment to blockchain improvement.

 ## Our Team

 Santacroce's humble yet passionate team is making significant strides in blockchain technology, ensuring a more secure, efficient, and user-friendly cryptocurrency ecosystem.